tigerwill90/fox/README.md

 ````

 Note that catch-all patterns are not supported in hostname.

+#### Hostname validation & restrictions

+Hostnames are validated to conform to [the LDH (letters, digits, hyphens) rule](https://datatracker.ietf.org/doc/html/rfc3696.html#section-2).
+Wildcard segments within hostnames, such as {a}.b.c/, are exempt from LDH validation since they act as placeholders rather
+than actual domain labels.
+As such, they do not count toward the hard limit of 63 characters per label, nor the 255-character
+limit for the full hostname (including periods).
+Internationalized domain names (IDNs) should be specified using an ASCII
+(Punycode) representation.

+The DNS specification permits a trailing period to be used to denote the root, e.g., `a.b.c` and `a.b.c.` are equivalent,
+but the latter is more explicit and is required to be accepted by applications.
+Fox will reject route registered with
+trailing period.
+However, the router will automatically strip any trailing period from incoming request host so it can match
+the route regardless of a trailing period.
+Note that FQDN (with trailing period) does not play well with golang
+TLS stdlib (see traefik/traefik#9157 (comment)).

 #### Priority rules
 Routes are prioritized based on specificity, with static segments taking precedence over wildcard segments.